BetaHuhn/drkmd.js/README.md

 window.addEventListener('theme-change', e => {
     console.log(e.detail.to); // will return 'light' or 'dark' });
 ```

 The `theme-change` event could be used to change the `src` attribute of an `<img>` tag depending on the theme ([more info](https://github.com/BetaHuhn/drkmd.js/discussions/11#discussioncomment-247341)) or modify the page in any other way with JavaScript when the theme changes.

-## 🛠️ Manual Usage
+### Programmatic Usage

+[drkmd.js](https://github.com/BetaHuhn/drkmd.js) can also be used programmatically if you don't want to show the button automatically on load or for other more advanced use cases.

-If you don't want to show the button and enable/disable Darkmode programatically you can use the method `toggle()`:
+To enable/disable Darkmode you can use the method `toggle()`:

 ```javascript
 const darkmode = new Darkmode();